HL7/bulk-data/spec/export/index.md

       <td><code>output</code></td>
       <td><span class="label label-success">required</span></td>
       <td>Array</td>
-      <td>an array of file items with one entry for each generated file.
+      <td>An array of file items with one entry for each generated file.
 If no resources are returned from the kick-off request, the server SHOULD return an empty array.
       <br/>
       <br/>
         Each file item SHALL contain the following fields: